How to Sync Asana Tasks and Google Calendar Events Automatically

 - Navigate to the Unito App and select +Create Flow.

-- Select Start Here to add Asana and Google Calendar to Unito.
+- Select Start Here to add your tools to Unito.

 - Choose the accounts you want synced with Unito.